-We may only be halfway through the year, but now is the perfect time to be thinking about how you should spend New Year’s Eve 2020, particularly if you’re going abroad.
+It’s getting closer and closer to the end of the year, so it’s definitely time to starting thinking about how you should spend New Year’s Eve 2020, particularly if you’re going abroad.

 Because not only do events sell out early, but the sooner you book things like flights, accommodation and parking the less you’ll pay!

-But where are the best places to celebrate New Year’s Eve 2020?
-Check out our top 10 below and find out!
+But where are the best places for New Year’s?
+Check out our top 10 best places to spend New Year’s below and find out!

 1) Wear White in Rio

-Rio de Janeiro is our first pick for a number of reasons.
+Rio de Janeiro is our first New Year 2020 pick for a number of reasons.

 First off, it’s summer over in South America, so instead of being stood in the cold at midnight, you’ll can enjoy the nighttime heat on the beach with about 2 million other people!